SemTalkOnline/SemTalkOnline/Microsoft-365-and-MongoDB-Login-Tool.md

-## Tools Login / Registration
+## Login / Registration
 Registration is only required if MongoDB is used.
-Users that use SemTalk Online in Microsoft365 environments will not need to register accounts or use a seperate login.
+Users that use SemTalk Online in Microsoft 365  will not need to register accounts or use a seperate login.

 ![alt text](images/Ext_App_Login.png)